-Tompkins Square Park Dog Run offers man’s – and woman’s – best friend’s 18,500 square feet of open space, bone-shaped doggie pools, a “puppy patch” for the little guys, and even a dog wash.
+Tompkins Square Park Dog Run offers man’s – and woman’s – best friends 18,500 square feet of open space, bone-shaped doggie pools, a “puppy patch” for the little guys, and even a dog wash.
 It also stands as a symbol of the neighborhood’s regeneration.
 In fact, the dog run, the city’s first, helped the park transition from the site of several violent riots and a large homeless encampment into its peaceful present.
-Now the most chilling creatures come out on Halloween, when this East Village institution hosts its annual dog parade and costume party, featuring crazy get-ups like the Hulk at right.
+Now the most chilling creatures come out on Halloween, when this East Village institution hosts its annual dog parade and costume party, featuring crazy get-ups like the Hulk (pictured).

 At two acres, the Hillside Dog Park & Run gives pooches of all sizes enough room to roam.
 The park was created with leftover land donated by the city after finishing the Brooklyn Queens Expressway in the 1940s.
 Created in 2000, its dog park is cut into a hill (hence the name), and is full of trees and woodsy ephemera, including wood chips made from recycled Christmas trees.
-In the winter, the dogs often share the space with kids, who sled down the hills.
-And unlike many parks, this one is upon 24-7-365.
+In the winter, the dogs often share the space with kids who sled down the hills.
+And unlike many parks, this one is open 24-7-365.

-We love this dog part first for its alliteration: Canine Court at Van Cortlandt Park is just plain fun to say.
+We love this dog park first for its alliteration: Canine Court at Van Cortlandt Park is just plain fun to say.
 But it also has its own canine agility playground, including a teeter-totter, hurdles, tunnels, and hanging tire specially designed for puppies, as well as a big open field.
 On leash, dogs might also enjoy wandering around the other 1,000 acres that make up this park in the Bronx.
 As one of the largest parks in New York City, it includes playgrounds, a freshwater lake, a brook, a forest, the oldest house in the Bronx, and the first public golf course in the United States.